lmiller1990/binf7001-a4-metagenomics/report.md

 Polystyrene is a widely used organic polymer that is cheap, strong and, unfortunately, incredibly difficult to break down.
 In this study *Zophobas morio* ("Superworms") is evaluated as a candidate to naturally degrade polystyrene, with some promising results.

 With the goal of finding a sustainable method to break down Polystyrene, three groups of works were raised on three diets (Bran, Polystyrene, Starvation) over a period of three weeks and their gut microbiome subsequently analysed with interesting results.
-The proportion of microbes compared to the host cells in the gut after the trial showed very little difference between the three groups, suggesting the superworm gut microbiome is highly adaptable to an unnatural diet.
-Metagenomic analysis showed diversity was reduce for both the polystyrene and starvation group.
+The proportion of microbes compared to the host cells in the gut after the trial showed very little difference between the three groups, suggesting the superworm gut microbiome is highly adaptable to an unnatural diet, or no diet at all.

 Weight gain was significantly reduced in the polystyrene group.
-Some weight gain indicates the Superworms are able to derive some energy from the polystyrene, although clearly it is suboptimal diet.
+Despite a clearly suboptimal diet, slight weight gain indicates the superworms are able to derive some energy from the polystyrene.
+The pupation rate of the polystyrene group, while reduced, was still 66.7%. the worms were shown to be able to break down polystyrene, live and reproduce, on a diet of pure hydrocarbons.

 Definitions: Polystyrene, PS; Starvation, CO